-In vedic philosophy there is a concept known as Sadhana.
-Sadhana is a Sanskrit word whose root, sadh, means to reclaim that which is divine in us, our power to heal, serve, rejoice, and uplift the spirit.
-Sadhana practices encompass all our daily activities, from the simple to the sublime.
-The goal of sadhana is to enable you to recover your natural rhythms and realign your inner life and daily habits with the cycles of the universe.
-When you begin to live and move with the rhythms of nature, your mind becomes more fluid and more peaceful and your health can improve.
+In Vedic philosophy there is a concept known as sadhana.Sadhanais a Sanskrit word whose root, sadh, means “to reclaim that which is divine in us, our power to heal, serve, rejoice, and uplift the spirit.”
+Sadhanapractices encompass all our daily activities, from the simple to the sublime.
+These practices aim to help live you in harmony with the cycles of nature and to move to the rhythms of the cosmos.
+When you begin to do this, your mind becomes more fluid and peaceful and your health can improve.
 Your entire life can become easier.

-So as you begin your journey with yoga and Ayurveda along the path of practice, you firstmust make the promise to your practice that you are willing to take a very clear look at yourself.
-Allow yourself to recognize the various disguises and false faces that you have assumed over the years.
-As you come to acknowledge and know each one, you will also come to see beyond them to your truest self.
-As you find out more about yourself and your strengths and weakness, you will also learn about your body, mind, and spirit and their innate power.
+When you begin to practice yoga and Ayurveda, your first responsibility is to look beneath the various disguises assumed over the years and see yourself as you truly are.
+The more you find out about yourself and your strengths and weakness, the more you will learn about your body, mind, and spirit and their innate power.
 You will awaken to your own self-healing abilities.
-In Ayurveda, there is a belief that disease happens from within, and so must any cure.
-In this we can decide that any lack of peace or disease or illness becomes an occasion to go deeper into ourselves, to examine where we must make changes in order to heal our bodies, feeling or lives.
+In Ayurveda, there is a belief that disease happens from within, and so too must any cure.
+From this perspective, we can view any disturbance or illness as an opportunity to go deeper into ourselves to discover what changes we need to make in order to heal our bodies, our feelings, and our lives.

-Each of us has a unique purpose on this earth for which we have been born.
-The vedas call this our dharma and by following the path of sadhana, you will be in harmony with this purpose.
+Each of us was born on this earth to fulfill a unique purpose.
+The Vedas call this purpose our dharmaand teach that by following the path of sadhana, we will achieve harmony with it.
 Harmony already exists at the core of every human life.
 Once we become conscious, we are able to recognize it.
-We become aware of the blessedness that surrounds us, the serenity in our living space after a long days work, the beauty of dusk glimpsed through the windows and the sweetness of sparrows singing their songs, and the warmth of the colors of the autumn leaves.
+We become aware of the blessedness that surrounds us, the serenity in our living space after a long day’s work, the beauty of dusk glimpsed through the windows, the sweetness of sparrows’ songs, and the warmth of the colors of the autumn leaves.

 When we are aware of our inner harmony, our power of intuition becomes active.
 We become more expressive, more fully alive, and more in tune with our bodies and all our healing energies.
-This intuition, together with our rational mind, will help us heal and get our lives more in balanced.
+This intuition, together with our rational mind, will help us heal and bring all aspects of our lives into balance.

-These words of Aum, and Amen should always be used very reverently as though one were handling or touching one of the most sacred symbols of Divinity.
-They are not magic words nor are they curative or therapeutic words to be used in pain and suffering; but purely Divine words to bring about atunement, and at-onement with God in the highest spiritual sense.
+Aumand amenshould always be spoken very reverently as though you’re touching one of the most sacred symbols of Divinity.
+They are not magic words nor are they curative or therapeutic words to be used in pain and suffering but, rather, they are purely Divine words to bring about attunement and oneness with God in the highest spiritual sense.

-Chanting Aum is used as a practice to encourage Sadhana.
+The practice of chanting Aumencourages progress toward sadhana.
 The purpose is well stated in the Upanishads: “What world does he who meditates on Aum until the end of his life, win by That?
-If he meditates on the Supreme Being with the syllable Aum, he becomes one with the Light, he is led to the world of Brahman [the Absolute Being] Who is higher than the highest life, That Which is tranquil, unaging, immortal, fearless, and supreme.” – Prashna Upanishad 5:1, 5, 7
+If he meditates on the Supreme Being with the syllable Aum, he becomes one with the Light, he is led to the world of Brahman [the Absolute Being] Who is higher than the highest life, That which is tranquil, unaging, immortal, fearless, and supreme.” – Prashna Upanishad 5:1, 5, 7

-In the yoga tradition, Aum is the most sacred of holy words, the supreme mantra.
-Aum is also called the Pranava, a Sanskrit word which means both controller of life force (prana) and life-giver (infuser of prana).
+In the yoga, Aumis the holiest of holy words, the supreme mantra.
+Aumis also called the pranava, a Sanskrit word that means both controller of the life force (prana) and the life giver (infuser of prana).
 Each of us has the capacity to enter the vast universe within ourselves and become conscious of the Divine spirit that is beyond the material reality we understand through the five senses.
-The chanting of Aum daily in your mundane practices such as cooking, cleaning, taking a shower etc will help you learn to shift your perspective and enter a meditative state of mind many times though out your day.
-In this you will come to see all obstacles and challenges in your everyday life as opportunities to learn more about yourself and your individual inner strengths.
-This simple practice of Sadhana can have profound impact on yourinner harmony and path to health and happiness.
+The daily chanting of Aumdaily in during mundane routines such as cooking, cleaning, and taking a shower will help you learn to shift your perspective and enter a meditative state many times throughout your day.
+In this state of mind, you will come to see all obstacles and challenges in your everyday life as opportunities to learn more about yourself and your individual inner strengths.
+This simple practice of sadhanacan have profound impact on your inner harmony and path to health and happiness.